EricMorse/ECE434/hw05/ReadMe.md

 # Homework 5: Cross-Compiling

-### Output of program on host
+### Output of program on host:
 Hello, World!
-Main is execuating at 0x55f8f41f96aa This address (0x7ffd98d0ebd0) is in our stack frame This address (0x55f7f43fa018) is in our bss section This address (0x55f7f43fa010) is in our data section
+Main is executing at 0x55f8f41f96aa
+This address (0x7ffd98d0ebd0) is in our stack frame This address (0x55f7f43fa018) is in our bss section This address (0x55f7f43fa010) is in our data section

 ### Output of program on bone:
 Hello, World!
-Main is execuating at 0x4b95ad
+Main is executing at 0x4b95ad
 This address (0xbee1bbe0) is in our stack frame
 This address (0x4ca010) is in our bss section
 This address (0x4ca008) is in our data section